reivaxy/celloAid/README.md

 No commercial use is authorized.

-This is a set of aids to play the celo.
+This is a set of aids to play the cello.

 ## Bow aid